Prerequisites for .NET Core on Windows

 The library hostfxr.dll was found, but loading it from C:\<path_to_app>\hostfxr.dll failed.

-You can use any editor to develop .NET Core applications using the .NET Core SDK.
-Visual Studio 2017 provides an integrated development environment for .NET Core apps on Windows.
+Even though you can use any editor to develop .NET Core applications using the .NET Core SDK, Visual Studio 2017 and later versions provide an integrated development environment for .NET Core apps on Windows.

 - On the Help menu, choose About Microsoft Visual Studio.